International Literacy Day

-The international conference on ‘Literacy in a digital world’ and the UNESCO International Literacy Prizes Awards Ceremony will take place on the 7 - 8 September 2017 at UNESCO headquarters, Paris, France.
+The international conference on ‘Literacy in a digital world’ and the UNESCO International Literacy Prizes Awards Ceremony will take place on 8 September 2017 at UNESCO headquarters, Paris, France.
 The event, by invitation only, will gather participants from all regions in the world who are active in the field of education, policy-making, literacy and digital technology.

 The objectives of the international conference will be: